niclan/Javafox/README.md

 I first needed to use this feature in 2021 so I'll just describe the workaround I used to access a media image file:

-On Linux based hosts, your $HOME directory will automatically be mounted to /home/ffuser/home_home/
+On Linux based hosts, your $HOME directory will automatically be mounted to /home/ffuser/home_home/ (read only)

 You can also copy image files into your host directory: `~/.javafox/.mozilla`.
 In the contained javafox you can then browse to the `HOME/.mozilla` directory and find the image file there.